mrneatly/valify/README.md

 Do not forget to import your validator before defining a namespace in rules.
 Refer to the `valify\validators\ExampleValidator` for detailed implementation info.

-- Define the data to be validated
+#### Define the data to be validated

-Expecting input data in next format:
+Input data is expected in next format:

 ```php
 $data = [